 None of us would be alive today without plants, and if humans want to survive beyond Earth long-term, we’ll need to bring our leafy greens with us.
 Eventually, astronauts are going to have to become space farmers.

-First, there’s the obvious argument for growing plants in space: unless we want to pack enough shrink-wrapped protein bars to last until the end of time, we’ll need a self-replenishing food supply.
+There’s an obvious argument for growing plants in space: unless we want to pack enough shrink-wrapped protein bars to last until the end of time, we’ll need a self-replenishing food supply.
 But there’s even bigger reason to bring plant life with us into the cosmic void, and it has to do with turning our spaceships into ecosystems.
 We need plants to conserve and recycle resources, helping maintain a breathable atmosphere and a drinkable water supply.

 Much easier said than done.
 In order to build a space greenhouse that doesn’t eventually kill us, we first need to understand how plants make a living and how they’ve shaped our planet.
 We then need to deal with some of the strange challenges of life in a sealed environment.